1. The best brains are moving towards freelancing

 3. Access a global resource pool

 For small businesses, hiring can be a nightmare.
-They are often unable to attract high-quality talent due to geographical barriers and budget constraits.
+They are often unable to attract high-quality talent due to geographical barriers and budget constraints.
 Hiring is a laborious process restricted by various factors, especially the area/state/country they operate in.
 Freelancing helps break geographical restrictions and policy barriers and allows small companies to hire overseas contract workers without burning a hole in their pockets.
 On-demand platforms make the job easier, by connecting client to freelancer and vice versa.
-Through Kolabtree, a US-based Amazon reseller got help with data analysis from a scientist in the Netherlands.
-A US-based food startup contacted a scientist in the UK for help making gluten-free bread — they even exchanged samples till the client was happy with the outcome.
+Through Kolabtree, a US-based Amazon reseller was able to hire a data analyst from the Netherlands.
+Through the same platform, a US-based food startup hired a UK-based food scientist for help making gluten-free bread — they even exchanged samples till the client was happy with the outcome.

 The world is getting smaller, making it easier for cross-border collaboration and innovation to thrive.
 If small businesses need to get ahead of the curve, they need to tap in to the expertise and knowledge of the freelance workforce available to them.
 Only then can they grow quickly, while remaining sustainable.